The Forest Primeval

 The Live Performance

-The live show is built around five short films created by the duo, two of which feature live musical scoring.
+The live show is built around the short films created by the duo, multiple of which feature live musical scoring.
 In between each of the films, paas-haus presents a spoken word or storytelling piece, accompanied by his photography or stop-motion animation and an original musical composition by Sailcloth.
 The current iteration of the performance lasts an hour to an hour and a half, including the prologue and epilogue music.

 About the artists